Identifying the Most Common Spiders in Sydney

 These spiders are aggressive and will show off their fangs if they feel threatened.
 Their bites can be fatal to humans, so if you find them in or around your home, do NOT try to handle them yourself.
 Leave the area and call a pest removal service right away.

-If you’re bitten by a funnel-web spider, get medical help immediately.
+If you’re bitten by a, get medical help immediately.

 Getting Rid of These Common Spiders From Your Home